Camp Gan Shalom

 What if my child does not know how to swim?

-We have many campers who do not know how to swim yet.
-We swim at pools that have large shallow areas so that even our littlest campers can stand up.
+We always have campers who do not yet know how to swim.
+We swim at pools that have large areas that are sufficiently shallow that even our littlest campers can stand up.
 Our counselors are always in the water with the kids.
 They play games in the shallow end with our non-swimming campers so that everyone can have a blast in the pool, even if they never leave the steps.

 What safety precautions are in place during swimming time?

 Both pool facilities will have lifeguards on duty while we are there.
-Additionally, our counselors, who are CPR certified, will always be in the pool with the kids.
+Additionally, our counselors, all of whom are CPR certified, will always be in the pool with the kids.

 Field Trips

 Our Kehilla program includes a field trip each Wednesday.
-When we go on trips, we ask that our campers wear their lime green Camp Gan Shalom shirts so that we can spot them easily.
-These shirts will be provided upon registration.
+When we go on trips, we ask that our campers wear their lime green Camp Gan Shalom shirts so that we may easily identify them.
+We will provide these shirts to new campers at the end of their first day of camp.
 Our counselors will also wear their blue Camp Gan Shalom shirts on field trip days.
 Campers should bring a disposable sack lunch on field trip days so that they do not have to carry a lunch box or container all day.
-This summer, as a Covid-19 security measure, our field trips will be restricted to locations where we can reasonably expect to isolate our campers from other people.
+This summer, we may once again have to restrict our field trips to locations where we can isolate our campers from other people, depending upon what COVID-19 restrictions may be in force or recommended.

 Where will this summer’s field trips be?